omVerma7665/demopage/README.md

 # demopage
-this is the demo page for using git in vs code
+this is the demo page for using git in vs code.